full

 Speaker:

-And I don't even remember the name, but I could probably still remember your
+and I don’t even remember the name, but I could probably still remember your part of the argument word for word.

 Speaker: